vesky69/React-Native-Store/README.md

 I'm learning how to develop mobile applications and this is one of my first projects in React-Native.

-I used the Google Store interface for inspiration, as it's cute and simple.👌🏽
+I used the Google Store interface for inspiration👌🏽